peterlinxm1/op/router/linksys_wrt1900acs_v2/README.md

 Upload to `/tmp/upload/`, in the `system menu` > `TTYD terminal` > enter the commands in sequence:`cd /tmp/upload` `sysupgrade -F -n -v FW_WRT1900ACSV2_2.0.3.201002_prod.img` `reboot`

-This firmware only supports WRT1900ACS v1 & v2 (shelby), other versions can be modified and compiled by referring to the firmware parameters
+This firmware only supports WRT1900ACS v1 & v2 (shelby), other versions can be modified and compiled by referring to the firmware parameters.

 Linksys WRT1900 ACS V2 firmware compilation parameters: